 Virtual Function Elimination (VFE) is a refinement of unused section elimination to reduce ROM size in images generated from C++ code.
-This optimization can be used to eliminate unused virtual functions and RTTI objects from your code.
+You can use this optimization to eliminate unused virtual functions and RTTI objects from your code.

 An input section that contains more that one function can only be eliminated if all the functions are unused.
 The linker cannot remove unused functions from within a section.